img

 Azure Cloud platformAzure Kubernetes Service (AKS) Companies are increasingly turning to Kubernetes to manage their containerized applications.
 At its core lies orchestration – the process of automating, overseeing, and engaging with a large number of containers.
 Orchestration technology and tools automate the deployment, management, scaling, networking, and availability of container-based applications across a cluster of physical or virtual servers.

-This article explains Kubernetes, its related terminologies, cluster architecture, and the basics of Azure Kubernetes Service (AKS).
+This article explains Kubernetes, its related terminologies, cluster architecture, and the basics of Azure Kubernetes Service (AKS) in cloud services.

 What is Kubernetes?

 Kubernetes (K8s) is a fast-developing open-source container orchestration technology platform that controls networking and storage components connected to container-based applications.
-Joe Beda, Brendan Burns, and Craig McLuckie started it; they were soon joined by other Google engineers.
-Google originally made the announcement in the middle of 2014.
+Joe Beda, Brendan Burns, and Craig McLuckie started it, and they were soon joined by other Google engineers.
+Google originally announced it in mid-2014.

 The workloads of the applications are the main concern, not the underlying infrastructure parts.
 Kubernetes provides deployment, scalability, load balancing, logging, and monitoring at the level of the container.
 With Kubernetes, anything that can operate in a container is compatible.
 Kubernetes can be integrated with existing continuous integration and continuous delivery (CI/CD) pipeline systems to schedule and deploy releases.